WorkerFramework/worker-framework/docs/pages/en-us/Getting-Started.md

 - `<artifactId>` - submodule containing the Worker's backend code.
 - `<artifactId>-container` - submodule containing the Worker's container and testing configurations.
 - `<artifactId>-testing` - submodule containing the Worker's acceptance integration testing classes.

+## Further Information

+At the time this guide was written with:

+- Apache Maven 3.3.3
+- NetBeans 8.1
+- IntelliJ 15